domix/wonky/README.md

 ## Run

 To run wonky you need a `Slack API token`.
 Note that the user you use to generate the token must be an admin.
-You may want to create a dedicated @slackin-inviter user (or similar) for this.
+You may want to create a dedicated @wonky-inviter user (or similar) for this.

 You can find your API token [here](http://api.slack.com/web)